-Graduates of the Engineering Physics programme have traditionally found an exceptionally wide variety of careers both in the private sector, industry, and in the public sector ranging from research to consulting and management positions.
-A strong education in physics, closely knit to the research at Aalto University and Department of Applied Physics, is also an excellent starting point for a career in the academia, with over a third of MSc graduates continuing their studies towards a doctoral degree in related subjects.
+Graduates of the Engineering Physics programme have traditionally found an exceptionally wide range of careers in the private and public sector, ranging from research to consulting and management positions.
+A strong education in physics, closely knit to the research at Aalto University and the Department of Applied Physics, is also an excellent starting point for a career in the academia, with over a third of MSc graduates continuing their studies towards a doctoral degree in related subjects.

 Programme-specific admission requirements

-Students chosen to the programme may be required to complement their previous degree with complementary studies.
+Students chosen for the programme may be required to complement their previous degree with complementary studies.
 Complementary studies cannot be included in the Master's degree.